TheRedPipin/StarvingGames/README.md

   - Inventory (also a dictionary)

 ## To-Do List

-- Add play/pause button for live display
+- Design landing page
+- Start creating simulation logic
+- A Stop and Start Button
+- Contestant Pictures
-- Design map (half complete)
+- Red dots on map for contestants
-- Create objects
+- Map details

 ## Context Box